itsshantanu/DAO-Smart-Contract/README.md

 ## How Contracts work together:-

+# Initial Deployment :-

-1. We deploy the MoonToken first and set the initial supply token supply and transfer funds to voters.
+1. We deploy the MoonToken first and set the initial supply token supply and transfer tokens to voters for voting.

 2. We delegate the voters for voting.